rusty-electron/dotfiles/README.md

 * alacritty terminal config - `.config/alacritty/alacritty.yaml`
 * picom config - `.config/picom.conf`
 * minimal configs - `minimal` contains minimal configs for programs like vim, bash shell, etc., so that I can get a workable vim setup, bash aliases without installing plugins and whatnot.
+* dunst config - `.config/dunst/dunstr`, use it with a icon pack like [gnome-icon-theme](https://archlinux.org/packages/community/any/gnome-icon-theme/)

 ### cool scripts in `scripts`
 * i3blocks statusbar scripts - `statusbar/`